ztc4/Extra-Resources/HTML-CSS/INSTRUCTIONS.md

 [GO TO FIGMA DESIGN FILE](https://www.figma.com/file/AkcjecDdlGFnA28GoPkuov/html-css-test?type=design&node-id=0%3A1&mode=design&t=FLcNW1dnXy8vKfhu-1)

-## Instructions
+## MORE INSTRUCTIONS

-1. Create the files you will need
+1. LEADER OF THE GROUP SHOULD CREATE A GITHUB REPOSITORY
+ - add readme.md file( its fine to have nothing in it)
+2. Invite all your collaborators
+ - go to the github repository
+ - click settings and collaborators
+ - start addings your fellow group members
+3. collaborators want to go to their email and accept the invite to collaborate
+  - the collaboratory repository should now be in your list of repositorys(?? might be correct)
+  - if not there just have leader send link
+4. Eberyone should open the collaborator repository in VSCODE

+5. Leader of the groups should open VSCODE and share their screen doing then do the followings(only leader should be doing) in vscode

  - create a html file with a name of your choosing
  - add boiler plate(starter code) to html
  - create a css file with a name of your choosing

-2. Link the css file to your html file
+ - Link the css file to your html file
- - do this in the head section of html

-3. Open the design file
+ - open live server to verify everything is correct!
+6. The Leader then should push the following code to github, after that the others want to git pull down the changes!
+ - git push
+ - git pull

+7. Everyone wants to create their own branch(including the leader) - name the branch your first name
+ - git branch - used to see all the branches( should only be one currently)
+ - git branch <name> - to create new branch
+ - git checkout <name> - to switch to the following branch

+8. Now start working on turning something similar to the [design file](https://www.figma.com/file/AkcjecDdlGFnA28GoPkuov/html-css-test?type=design&node-id=0%3A1&mode=design&t=FLcNW1dnXy8vKfhu-1) into html and css!
+ - communicate to solve each other problems

-4. Start by adding all the html elements in this order
+9. Start by adding all the html elements in this order
  - img element - for an image of you
  - header element - for your name
  - header element - for profession(OR ANYTHING ELSE)